Economic Complexity and Growth: Can value-added exports better explain the link?: Conclusion

 \section{Conclusion}

 This article contributes to the literature by providing a new perspective on complexity.
 Established metrics approximate an economy's complexity by its gross export structure.
 I suggest using a country's value-added export structure instead, since value-added exports are arguably a more reliable depiction of economic performance.
 Based on a weighted adjacency matrix and iterative processes analogous to \citeA{Tacchella.2012} and \citeA{Tacchella.2013}, I introduce the value-added export Fitness ($VXF$) metric.
 I show that $VXF$, firstly, leads to substantially different complexity rankings compared to the established $ECI$ and $EF$ indices.
 That is, the United States top the rankings in terms of $VXF$, while Japan and China are the most complex countries in terms of $ECI$ and $EF$, respectively.
 Secondly, including $VXF$, instead of $ECI$ or $EF$, in a first-differenced growth model with fixed effects controlling for typical growth regression covariates, improves the explanatory power considerably.
-Further research may rely on different inter-country Input-Output Tables to investigate a larger number of countries, including, specifically, more low- and middle-income countries.\footnote{~The most promising database is EORA covering 190 countries between 1990 and 2015, although there are severe critiques in terms of data quality \cite[p.155]{Kowalski.2015}.} Further, this may allow for a more robust econometric assessment of the effects of complexity on economic growth, e.g. in terms of a GMM approach.
+Further research may rely on different inter-country Input-Output Tables to investigate a larger number of countries, including, specifically, more low- and middle-income countries.
+A larger sample may allow for a more robust econometric assessment of the effects of complexity on economic growth.
+Other currently available databases, however, use a coarser industry classification.
 Moreover, future research should more thoroughly investigate the interactions between human capital and complexity.